Jamie Wansbrough: Career

 Even after receiving a tournament bid, BG lost their first game of the 1984 Tournament by three goals, meaning they had to win the next by at least 4 to advance.
-The Falcons surged back with a 4–1win in regulation, tying the series at 7 goals apiece and forced overtime.
+The Falcons surged back with a 4–1 win in regulation, tying the series at 7 goals apiece and forced overtime.
 They managed to earn the winner in the first overtime, staving off a monumental collapse for the program.
 In the semifinal the team met Michigan State and the defense locked down the high-powered Spartans, winning the match 2–1.
 Bowling Green entered their first ever championship game with a chance not only for an NCAA title, but also to get revenge for their snub the year earlier because they were facing Minnesota–Duluth.
 Bowling Green scored first but UMD quickly responded and then slowly built a lead over the next 40 minutes.
 Wansbrough cut their lead in half early in the third, but the Bulldogs' lead was back up to two with just over of 8 minutes remaining.
 The Falcons then staged a stunning comeback that included a fluke goal with less than 2 minutes left and the two teams ended regulation with a 4–4 tie.
 The succeeding overtime went on and on, with three 10-minute periods passing and nothing to show for it in the score of the game.
 Bowling Green eventually netted the game-winner in the later half of the 4th extra frame, winning the national championship.

 Several of the team's top players left early, which deprived the Falcons of scoring punch, but allowed Wansbrough to take over a more prominent role with the team.
 While BG dropped down to 4th in the conference, Wansbrough led the team in scoring and was named second-team all-conference.
 For his senior season, Wansbrough was named team captain and, while leading the team in scoring again, pushed the team up into a second-place finish in the CCHA.
 BG lost in the conference semifinals and ended up in third-place in the CCHA Tournament.
 Wansbrough ended his college career as the program's all-time leading goal scorer, a position he continues to occupy as of 2021, and is one of the top NCAA goal scorers of all time.